kawitt/growth-media-tech-project/content/growth-media-technology-project/task2/solution.md

 Here's what was done to address everything in Task 2:

-1. Corrected the data cells referenced in each formula in the **Executive Overview** sheet so that they point to the relevant column in the **Weekly Overview** sheet.
+1. Corrected the data cells referenced in each formula in the **Executive Overview** sheet so that they point to the relevant column in the **Raw Data Combined** sheet.

 :point_right: [Subtask 1 Solution]({{< relref "/growth-media-technology-project/task2/subtask1.md" >}})

-2. Changed the date cell referenced in each formula to from A to match the date column B in **Executive Overview** table.
+2. Changed the date cell referenced in each formula (from A to B) in the **Executive Overview** table to match the date column B.

 :point_right: [Subtask 2 Solution]({{< relref "/growth-media-technology-project/task2/subtask2.md" >}})